keithws/node-ssllabs/README.md

 ## Change Log

+*develop branch — May 5, 2015*

+* added test cases for tracking access rate and rate limiting
+* updated analyze call to only start new assessments when current assessments is less than the max assessments

 *0.4.3 — May 1, 2015*

 * removed requirement that maxAge must be set if fromCache is set